 IHS is a cooperative institute of the Erasmus School of Economics and the Erasmus School of Social and Behavioral Sciences, Erasmus University Rotterdam (EUR).

-Since its foundation in 1958, IHS has grown to be one of world's leading research centres in the field of urban development and governance.
-The institute prides itself with considerable resources and well-established international research infrastructure.
+Since its foundation in 1958, IHS has grown to be one of the world's leading research centres in the field of urban development and governance.
+The institute prides itself on considerable resources and a well-established international research infrastructure.

-Together with IHS' partner universities and its over 8,000 alumni from more than 140 nations, the institute has built a strong international network of urban professionals.
+With IHS' partner universities and its over 10,000 alumni from more than 140 nations, the institute has built a strong international network of urban professionals.
 In addition, IHS has strategic alliances, partnerships and framework agreements with international organisations such as the World Bank, United Nations, Asian Development Bank, African Development Bank, and the European Union.

-IHS' PhD programme on Urban Development and Governance fuses urban management with governance; a solid, relevant and academically unique combination.
-The programme is divided into six clusters of research.
-Researchers working within these fields actively collaborate with each other in order to create a truly multidisciplinary research environment.
+IHS' PhD programme on Urban Development and Governance fuses urban management with governance, a solid, relevant and academically unique combination.
+The programme is divided into three clusters of research.
+Researchers working within these fields actively collaborate with each other to create a truly multidisciplinary research environment.

 Application & Admission

 Erasmus University has two types of PhD candidates: 'internal' with full employment status and 'external', or self-funded, candidates.
-External PhD candidates have their own research proposal and are able to secure funding for their project through private resources or grants, for instance scholarships from national or local governments.
+External PhD candidates have their own research proposal and can secure funding for their project through private resources or grants, for instance, scholarships from national or local governments.
 IHS welcomes external PhD candidates.